 This controllability aspect is also highly beneficial for end users and OEMs who are rightly focused on reducing their business’s carbon footprint.
 With this in mind, what many equipment vendors are promoting is not just converters but specialised motors that actually drive the hydraulics.

-These are often referred to as smart motors, capable of automatically slowing down or raising the rpm as required in order that the user only uses what energy is required.
-This does indeed make more economic and environment sense than having a motor that is running constantly; creating unnecessary heat losses.
+These are often referred to as smart motors, capable of automatically slowing down or raising the RPM as required in order that only required energy is used.
+This does indeed make more economic and environmental sense than having a motor that is constantly running.

-Tidyco’s hydraulics division, for example, can design electromechanical systems to the exact required specification of the customer’s application; regardless of what industry they operate in.
+Tidyco’s hydraulics division, for example, can design electromechanical systems to exact specifications.
 Tidyco can also undertake complete on-site fault finding, diagnosis and rectification services.

-So, when you have a specific system in mind, speak with the right people to fully realise your vision.
+So, if you have a specific hydraulic system in mind, speak with the right people to fully realise your vision.

 Contact Tidyco on 01332 851300 between the hours of 8.00am and 5.00pm GMT, Monday to Friday (excluding UK Bank Holidays) or by the contact form.

 The Tidyco Hydraulics Division is committed to becoming the number one facility in the UK for servicing, repair and replacement of hydraulic components and systems for our customers.